 You should be very careful when choosing a policy because there may be stipulations that will mean you don’t have as much coverage as you’d like.

-As a business owner and operator of any kind, insurance can be an important part of building your brand and also protecting yourself.
-We sometimes underestimate the importance of being properly insured, particularly in the gig economy, but it can make a difference in how you can grow your business and it can keep you from having to pay out of pocket if something goes wrong.
+As a petsitting business owner and operator of any kind, insurance can be an important part of building your brand and also protecting yourself.
+We sometimes underestimate the importance of being properly insured.
+This is particularly true in the gig economy.
+However, it can make a difference in how you grow your business and it can keep you from having to pay out of pocket if should something go wrong.